ergoplatform/ergodocs/docs/mining/difficulty.md

 **Can it be quicker?**

-Ergo already uses an epoch length of ~1.5 days (with normal block rate), compared to Bitcoin's two weeks.
+Ergo already uses an epoch length of ~4.2 hours (with normal block rate), compared to Bitcoin's two weeks.
 Having a quicker difficulty readjustment can lead to Timewarp attacks.
-More epochs were considered, but the retargeting function is also non-linear, so it can adjust sooner than the linear function in certain popular scenarios; and it is unclear whether any hard-fork would be required at this stage.

-There is a discussion ongoing on [ergoforum](https://www.ergoforum.org/t/diff-adjustment-potential-design-tradeoffs/3875/30) regarding a potential improvement to this algorithm.